burlachenkok/exploring-python3/python3-note.md

 Even though these tools have a nice GUI interface, using them if you have a lack of Operating Systems background may not be easy at the beginning.
 These tools are powerful profiling/inspection tools that can be used to find malware software in the OS.

-If you have never heard about these tools, and the tools looks a bit complicated for your, please take a look at some talk by [Mark Rusinovich](https://en.wikipedia.org/wiki/Mark_Russinovich).
+If you have never heard about these tools, and the tools look a bit complicated for you, please take a look at some talk by [Mark Rusinovich](https://en.wikipedia.org/wiki/Mark_Russinovich).
 E.g. [License to Kill: Malware Hunting with the SysInternals Tools
 ](https://www.youtube.com/watch?v=A_TPZxuTzBU&ab_channel=MarkRussinovich).

 Python is used also by people without a CS background but with another background (biology, chemistry, etc.).
 The terminology used in these tools has an OS system flavor.
 Below we will present some terminology used in these tools:

 >
 > **User Space Time** - your Python interpreter, is not the only one thing running inside Windows OS (press CTRL+Esc and you will see it).
-User space-time is the time that your process (python.exe) has spent in user space which includes code from python.exe and from loaded dynamic/shared libraries.
+User space-time is the time that your process (python.exe) has spent in user space which includes code from python.exe and loaded dynamic/shared libraries.
 This time excludes the time that the system spends on other processes and the time that was needed to handle the system request inside OS.
 >
-> **Kernel Space Time** - your Python interpreter and any program (written in C, C++, Assembly, etc.) will request OS for different utility functionality, for example to open the file.
-The amount of this utility functionality is in fact huge and this is why the development of OS is treated as a big thing by itself.
+> **Kernel Space Time** - your Python interpreter and any program (written in C, C++, Assembly, etc.) will request OS for different utility functionality, for example, to open the file.
+The amount of this utility functionality is huge and this is why the development of OS is treated as a big thing by itself.
 At a particular moment, your program initializes the System Call and you form the request to OS (in fact to the I/O Dispatcher of OS) and your execution thread that executes code inside the Python interpreter will be typically blocked and will be sleep.
 In this moment on behalf of this thread, the OS will spend time executing logic inside the kernel services, and in the stack of the drivers to handle your request.
 All these operations that OS did on behalf of your thread after I/O Dispatching to correct Driver(s) will take some time.
 All this time collectively is called Kernel Space-Time.
 >
 > **Working Set** - *working set* or *pinned memory* or *non-paged memory* is the same concept, but the name of the concept depends on the Operating System, and on the background of the speaker.
 The concept means the actual physical DRAM memory dedicated to your process.
 >